ashleymedin/sundials/doc/shared/nvectors/NVector_HIP.rst

       anything.
 If a HIP stream is provided, it will be used to execute the kernel.

-   .. cpp:function:: SUNHipBlockReduceExecPolicy(const size_t blockDim, const hipStream_t stream = 0)
+   .. cpp:function:: SUNHipBlockReduceExecPolicy(const size_t blockDim, const size_t gridDim, const hipStream_t stream = 0)

       Is for kernels performing a reduction across indvidual thread blocks.
 The number of threads per block (blockDim) can be set to any valid multiple of